Director and Staff

 2150 Jenkins Hall

 Megan McNichols is the Coordinator for the Liu Institute for Asia and Asian Studies in the University of Notre Dame's Keough School of Global Affairs.
 She manages a wide range of programing and events for the Institute.
-Megan earned her BA in Sociology and Spanish from the University of Dayton and her Master of Science in Social Administration from Case Western Reserve University.
+Megan earned her BA in Sociology and Spanish from the University of Dayton and her Master of Science in Social Work from Case Western Reserve University.